cvc5/cvc5.github.io/_posts/2024-2-15-sequences-theory.md

 The theory of sequences is very similar to the theory of [strings](https://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).
-The main differences come from the fact that strings are a very particular instances of sequences, where the domain of the elements of the sequences is fixed to be the set of Unicode characters.
+The main differences come from the fact that strings form a very particular instance of sequences, where the domain of the elements is fixed to be the set of Unicode characters.
 In contrast, the theory of sequences is generic.